mynameiswilson/sbdm/_posts/2021-02-14-jcps-reopening-public-health-vs-individual-risk.md

 ---
-title: "JCPS Reopening: Public Health vs. Individual Risk"
+title: "JCPS Reopening: The New Debate of Public Health vs. Risks to Teachers and Families"
 layout: single
 date: '2021-02-14 18:30:00'
 categories: